The transcript below is an approximation of the podcast.

 Now, where do you find saturated fatty acids?
 Well, they're also naturally occurring, and they are found in practically all foods, but they're just more abundant in foods like meat, poultry, fish, shellfish, dairy products, including things like butter, cheese, milk, yogurt, sour cream, ice cream, and whipped cream.
 Now, trust me, I know these are all very tasty foods, but in addition to those foods, you also find saturated fat in eggs.

 And so, those are the foods from the animal world.
-But then when it comes to the plant-based world, you also find saturated fat in vegetable oils, in coconut oils, in palm oil, in palm kernel oil, in cocoa butter, in avocados, in coconuts, in nuts and in seeds.
+But then when it comes to the plant-based world, you also find saturated fat in vegetable oils, in olive oils, in coconut oils, in palm oil, in palm kernel oil, in cocoa butter, in avocados, in coconuts, in nuts and in seeds.

 So, saturated fat to say it plainly, they’re found everywhere.
 It's all over the place.
 And the foods that I listed are the ones that it happens to be higher in saturated fat, than you would find in something like a potato, or a banana, or some cherries.
 Does a potato, does a banana, do cherries have saturated fat?
 The answer is absolutely, they certainly do.
 It's just in such small quantities, that it doesn't make a sort of quantitative and physiological...
 It's so low that it's not relevant.